 - An instrument snake brush and a mouthpiece brush

 - Your regular oils and greases.
-You can read all about them at the top of the page.

 - A rag (or several) to clean off oil and grease, and a towel (or few) to dry off the horn.